How to Measure and Train Zone 2, with Jared Berg

 Jared Berg 33:29

-yes.
+Yes.
 My wife walks into the house.
-I have hooked up to a metabolic cart.
-There’s just lactase strips all over the place.
-But what’s interesting is, right now, I am a little bit better trained running than I am cycling.
-And so my run is a nice, flat, low lactate baseline.
-Right where am I cycling?
-Because I’m just not hitting my base like I should, you know, like a good student, and it’s sort of that upward ticking.
+I am hooked up to a metabolic cart.
+There’s just lactase strips all over the place, but what’s interesting is, right now I am a little bit better trained running than I am cycling and so my run is a nice, flat, low lactate baseline.
+Where my cycling because I’m just not hitting my base like I should, like a good student, and it’s sort of that upward ticking.
 So I have different profiles based on my sport right now, which is kind of interesting.

-So I hope this listener is actually listening to this episode, because a year or two ago, a listener reached out to me, he had been cycling for about two months, and was asking if he should get his own lactate meter, because he does a lot of training on the trainer.
-And said, would this help me?
-And I replied to him, this is really hard to do.
+So I hope this listener is actually listening to this episode because a year or two ago, a listener reached out to me.
+He had been cycling for about two months and was asking if he should get his own lactate meter because he does a lot of training on the trainer and said, “would this help me?” and I replied to him, “this is really hard to do.
 There’s no way you’re going to get good results.
-Don’t waste your money.
-And he bought the lactate meter anyway.
-And he did it.
-He ran himself pricking his own finger.
-He ran himself through his own lactate test, sent me the results.
-And damn it, it was a perfect lactate curve.
-Yeah,
+Don’t waste your money.” and he bought the lactate meter anyway and he did it.
+He ran himself, pricking his own finger.
+He ran himself through his own lactate test, sent me the results and damn it, it was a perfect lactate curve.

 Jared Berg 34:34